Initiatives to Address Climate Change

 Indicators and Targets

-Based on the results of the scenario analysis, the KOSÉ Group realized it was critical to set some bold targets for CO2 emission reduction in its operations to contribute to keeping the rise in average atmospheric temperatures within 2°C.
+Based on the results of the scenario analysis, the KOSÉ Group realized it was critical to set some bold targets for CO2 emission reduction in its operations to contribute to keeping the rise in average atmospheric temperatures within 2°C. In the Sustainability Strategy, we have set the reduction of CO2 emissions as one of the themes to be addressed as a possible greenhouse gas emission by the KOSÉ Group.

 The KOSÉ Group has set targets for reducing CO2 emissions by 2030, including a 55% reduction in CO2 emissions from energy and electricity used by the Group (Scope 1 and 2) (for SBT 1.5 °C Target Certification*1) and a 30% reduction in CO2 emissions from the entire value chain (Scope 3) (for SBT Certification*2) (both compared to FY2018).
 We will also strengthen our efforts to address climate change by setting long-term targets of carbon neutrality under Scope1 and 2 in 2040 and Net Zero under Scope1, 2, and 3 in 2050.
 From its business activities to the entire value chain, the KOSÉ Group is actively working to reduce CO2 emissions from a wide range of perspectives.